Data Pool

 Usage

-Each data pool has a name, a version, data files, metadata files, and a README.md
+Each data pool has a name, a version, content files (data and code), metadata files, and a README.md

 for other users to get started with the dataset.
 Pool data is either public (everyone on the cluster can access them) or non-public (grant access to specific other projects and users), but pool metadata and the README.md